OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

 -mem_affinity on|off
 ```
 You can specify memory affinity control by this option.
 This option works if the CPU affinity control
-("-core_affinity" or "-socket_affinity" options) is enabled.
+("-cpu_affinity" or "-socket_affinity" options) is enabled.
 If CPU affinity control is disabled,
 regardless of your "-mem_affinity" setting, memory affinity control is automatically disabled.<br>
 <br>
 If memory affinity is enabled, all the MCRT threads allocate internal queues and pool memory from